... but the world is your oyster...

 Explore spectacular wilderness

-This tour will focus on Herpetofauna of the Region, although many other rare mammals and birds to North America, inhabit the area.
-One being the Mexican Jaguar.
-For those interested in the multiple ecological habitats will also be intrigued by the several zones that will be encountered on this journey.
+This tour will focus on the Herpetofauna of the Region, although many other rare mammals and birds of North America inhabit the area (such as the Mexican Jaguar).
+And for those interested in ecological habitats, they'll also be intrigued by the several zones that will be encountered on this journey.

 Greig Smith Travels in association with Panthera Journeys welcome you to join us on a truly magnificent adventure in Herpetofauna.
 We love to share our passion for herping this area, where the populations of flora and fauna continue to thrive!